salimovdr/NovaBind/README.md

 ```

 ## Input data
 You can find the input data on the [Ibis site](https://ibis.autosome.org/download_data/final).
 The archives is too large, so we are not attaching it here.
-Please download the archives, unzip its, and place the `data` folder into the root folder where all the scripts from the repository are located.
+Please download it, unzip it, and place the `data` folder in the root directory where all the repository scripts are located.

 ## Reproduction

 ### Data preprocessing
 **Step 1.** It is necessary to extract the files and convert them to a unified .csv format.
-For future model ensembling, we will immediately split the data into folds.
+For future model ensembling, we immediately split the data into folds.
 The `folds_PBM`, `folds_HTS` and `test` directories with the necessary data are created.

 To run the script that does this, execute the following command in bash: